timothyh/optoma-mqtt/README.md

 Obviously, there is no warranty and you use this at your own risk.

-Git pull requests will be accepted so long as they perform a useful function and don't break the code for my own use.
+This is "good enough for me" but git pull requests will be accepted so long as they perform a useful function and don't break the code for my own use.
 Any code that looks like a security risk will be rejected.